Clunes (Vic.)

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Clunes had a median income among taxpayers of $36,481 and an average of $45,661.
-This is lower than the national average.
-Rest of Vic.'s median was $50,954 with an average of $62,728.
-Based on Wage Price Index growth since financial year 2023, current estimates for Clunes are approximately $39,491 (median) and $49,428 (average) as of September 2025.
-Census data shows household, family and personal incomes in Clunes fall between the 4th and 4th percentiles nationally.
-Income analysis indicates that 29.0% of locals (523 people) earn between $800 - 1,499, differing from regional patterns where $1,500 - 2,999 is dominant at 30.3%.
-Housing costs are modest with 88.0% of income retained, but total disposable income ranks at just the 8th percentile nationally.
+The suburb of Clunes had a median taxpayer income of $36,481 and an average income of $45,661 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This was below the national average for Rest of Vic., which had a median income of $50,954 and an average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $39,491 (median) and $49,428 (average).
+Census data shows that household, family and personal incomes in Clunes all fall between the 4th and 4th percentiles nationally.
+In Clunes, 29.0% of the population (524 individuals) had incomes within the $800 - $1,499 range, unlike surrounding regions where 30.3% fell within the $1,500 - $2,999 range.
+Housing costs were modest in Clunes, with 88.0% of income retained, but total disposable income ranked at just the 8th percentile nationally.

 Frequently Asked Questions - Income